AB Harvard University, 1995

 PhD University of North Carolina-Chapel Hill, 2005

 Malinda Maynor Lowery works in social and political history from interdisciplinary and non-traditional points of view.
 Her interests include Native American history, southern history, historical geography, foodways, music, race and ethnicity, identity, and community-engaged research, including documentary film and oral history.
-Her current book manuscript is The Lumbee Indians: An American Struggle (to be published by the University of North Carolina Press in September of 2018).
-She is also working on an article, “‘White in Fact But Black in Theory’: The Story of Charlie Patton, ‘King of the Delta Blues’” (in progress).
+Her current book manuscript in-progress is The Lumbee Indians: An American Struggle (under advance contract at University of North Carolina Press).
+She is also working on three articles: “‘You Seem Like a Pied Man:’ Racial Ambiguity and Murder in Montgomery County, Georgia, 1893,” (under review at the Journal of the Gilded Age and Progressive Era); “Kinship and Capitalism in the Choctaw and Chickasaw Nations” (book chapter under review at the University of Nebraska Press); and “‘White in Fact But Black in Theory’: The Story of Charlie Patton, ‘King of the Delta Blues’” (in progress).

 Some Notable Publications

-- Lumbee Indians in the Jim Crow South: Race, Identity, and the Making of a Nation.
-Chapel Hill: University of North Carolina Press, March 2010.
+- Lumbee Indians in the Jim Crow South: Race, Identity, and the Making of a Nation (University of North Carolina Press, 2010)

 - Co-Producer, In the Light of Reverence – Video, 73 minutes (PBS, 2001)